exajobs/datascience-collection/README.md

 ## What is Data Science?

-Data Science is one of the hottest topics on the Computer and Internet farmland nowadays.
+Data science is an essential part of many industries today, given the massive amounts of data that are produced, and is one of the most debated topics in IT circles.
 People have gathered data from applications and systems until today and now is the time to analyze them.
 The next steps are producing suggestions from the data and creating predictions about the future.
 [Here](https://www.quora.com/Data-Science/What-is-data-science) you can find the biggest question for **Data Science** and hundreds of answers from experts.

 | Link | Preview |